ashwarya177/AIM-Geocaching/README.md

 ## Configuration
 The application can be configured using the following variables in /src/constants.ts file:

-APIUrl: The URL of the backend API.
+1. APIUrl: The URL of the backend API.
 By default, it is set to https://localhost:7152/api.

    Modify this value if your API is hosted elsewhere.

+2. Use your Google Maps API key in '/src/index.html' to acces the Map component of this app upon running.

+   Replace the 'YOUR_KEY_GOES_HERE' with your actual key.

+   You can get more info on how to create one here - https://developers.google.com/maps/documentation/javascript/get-api-key

 ## Code scaffolding